Self and desired partner descriptions in the online romance scam: a linguistic analysis of scammer and general user profiles on online dating portals

 Type: Journal Article

-This piece examines IMAGINING THE ABSENT PARTNER - INTIMACY AND IMAGINATION IN LONG-DISTANCE RELATIONSHIPS within the broader context of online fraud and mediated communication.
-It outlines common patterns documented in...
+This piece examines Responding to Romance Scams and Sextortion During The Pandemic. within the broader context of online fraud and mediated communication.
+It outlines common patterns documented in the literature, describ...

-This piece examines Anatomy of the online dating romance scam within the broader context of online fraud and mediated communication.
-It outlines common patterns documented in the literature, describes how offenders culti...
+This piece examines Devices of Textual Illusion: Victimization in Romance Scam E-Letters within the broader context of online fraud and mediated communication.
+It outlines common patterns documented in the literature, de...

 Romance Scam Research Center (RSRC)